Hyogo Cooking Class

 4. Warm-Up Practice & a Rare Demo from the Chef

-Before working with real sushi rice, you'll warm up using sushi models to practice the hand movements.
-Meanwhile, your chef host will be preparing the sushi rice (shari) right in front of you — a behind-the-scenes moment that even most Japanese people never get to see!
+Before diving into the real sushi rice, you’ll warm up with sushi models to get your hand movements just right.
+Meanwhile, your chef host will be prepping the shari (sushi rice) right in front of you—a behind-the-scenes peek that even most Japanese folks rarely get to see!

 Time to Make Your First Real Sushi!